-5 Unusual Ways to Improve Your Credit
+How to Improve Your Credit Score

-It is important that you try and keep your credit score as high as possible.
+It is important that you try and keep your credit score as high and healthy as possible.
 After all, a good credit score will make you more likely to be accepted for any type of credit, and the higher your score is, the better interest rates you’ll be offered!

-The Electoral Roll
+The Electoral Roll –

 Perhaps the most unusual, and in some cases the quickest way of improving your credit report, is by ensuring that you are on the electoral roll.
-If you haven’t already, you should make sure that you’re registered to vote!
+If you haven’t already, you should make sure that you’re registered to vote.

 Just a side note: many people move house, and forget to re-register.
 You MUST register any change of address to benefit from being part of the electoral roll.

-Don’t Close Old Accounts
+Don’t Close Old Accounts –

 Another underappreciated method of boosting that credit score is keeping your old unused credit cards active!

-When you close your older and unused credit cards, you’re effectively decreasing your available credit.
+When you close any older and unused credit cards, you’re effectively decreasing your available credit.
 This will, in turn, increase your utilisation, as you will be shown to have used a higher percentage of your available credit.

 It is not recommended to open any new cards in an effort to improve your credit, as you may be subject to a hard credit check, and rejections will affect your credit file in a negative way.

-Make Multiple Payments to Your Credit Card Every Month
+Make On-Time Payments Every Month –

 Understandably, some of us do have a higher utilisation rate, and it isn’t always possible to keep your balance below the recommended 30% threshold.
 In this scenario, making more than one payment to your credit card or loan each month can improve your credit history, as it shows a willingness to reduce the balance.

-This is not made to help you make payments and improve your credit score – it’s for a business to attract new customers, and ultimately make more money.
+It may sound like a great idea to switch lenders – you might have been offered an irresistible introductory rate or balance transfer deal.
+However, this is not just completely made to help you make more regular payments, it’s for a business to attract new customers, and ultimately make more money.

-Clear those small balances as soon as you can.
+- Clear those small balances as soon as you can.

-Increase your limit – and DO NOT use it!
+- Increase your limit – and DO NOT use it!